 Students may undertake individualized study to acquire more advanced knowledge in an area or to pursue topics not currently covered in regularly scheduled classes.
-Application for individualized study must be made on a form available online.
 It is the responsibility of the student to demonstrate the relevancy of the proposed study and to negotiate the course content and timelines with a qualified instructor.
 A maximum of 12 credits of individualized study is permitted.